prakhar1989/csds-material/README.md

 *Perform the four analyses listed in Step 1 using MongoDB.
 Keep a copy of your code and the answers.*

+Note: You can use any programming language of your choice to interact with MongoDB or simply run queries from within the Mongo CLI.
+Please do not load the entire database in memory and then find the solution.
+Marks will not be given for that.
+It is required of you to directly query the database that extracts the complete solution or atleast a partial solution followed by some processing to eventually get the final result.

 ### Step 5: Reflection

 1. Read the schema and protocol buffer definition files.
 What are the main differences between the two?
 Are there any similarities?